 - 16.1 As long as the rules of the organiser do not specify otherwise, the choice of clothing and footwear shall be free. - 16.2 Start number bibs shall be worn on the chest and clearly visible at all times.
 The bibs shall not be larger than 25x25 cm with figures at least 10 cm high.
-The number bibs may not be folded or cut.

-- 16.3 During the competition the only navigational aids that competitors may use are the map and control descriptions provided by the organiser and a compass. - 16.4 A whistle shall be carried by all competitors to be used in emergency.
-Other telecommunication equipment may only be used in the competition area with the permission of the organiser.
+The number bibs may not be folded or cut. - 16.3 During the competition the only navigational aids that competitors may use are the map and control descriptions provided by the organiser and a compass. - 16.4 A whistle shall be carried by all competitors to be used in emergency.
+Competitors may not use or carry telecommunication equipment between entering the pre-start area and reaching the finish in a race, unless the equipment is approved by the organiser.
+GPS data loggers with no display or audible feedback can be used.
+The organiser may require competitors to wear a tracking device.